Central City Opera

 Central City Opera is the fifth-oldest opera company in the United States.
 Founded in 1932, each festival is presented in the 550-seat historic Central City Opera House built in 1878 in the gold mining era town of Central City, Colorado.
 Pelham G. Pearce was selected in 1996 as Managing Director for Central City Opera, and he was named General/Artistic Director in May 1998, when John Moriarty became Artistic Director Emeritus.
 Scott Finlay, current President and CEO, became the Director of Development at Central City Opera in 2011 and was appointed the President and CEO of Central City Opera in 2023.

 Most recent six-week summer festivals have included both traditional and progressive works.
 About forty performances, including those specifically for young people, are presented each season.
-Additionally, Central City Opera presents festival extras including "Short Works" (selected ten-minute opera scenes), and "Lunch & a Song" (solo luncheon performances) which are produced alongside the main opera season by assistant directors and training artists as part of the Bonfils-Stanton Foundation Artists Training Program.
-Other festival extras include "Apres Opera" (free impromptu performances by festival artists), "Opera Notes" (free pre-performance talks before main stage productions), and most recently, "Backstage Magic" (Q and A with the production team between Saturday shows).
+Additionally, Central City Opera presents festival extras including "Opera Scenes" (selected ten-minute opera scenes), and "Lunch and a Song" (solo luncheon performances) which are produced alongside the main opera season by Assistant Directors and training artists as part of the Bonfils-Stanton Foundation Artists Training Program.
+Other festival extras include "Apres Opera" (free impromptu performances by festival artists), "Opera Notes" (free pre-performance talks before main stage productions), and most recently, "Backstage Magic" (Q and A with the production team between Saturday shows) and “St. James Chamber Series” (concerts featuring CCO orchestra members before the day’s main stage matinee).

 Commissions

-Successful commissions for the company include the American classic The Ballad of Baby Doe by Douglas Moore, premiered in 1956, the popular one-act opera The Face on the Barroom Floor by Henry Mollicone, premiered in 1978 and the 2003 world premiere of Gabriel's Daughter, also composed by Henry Mollicone.
+Successful commissions for the company include the American classic The Ballad of Baby Doe by Douglas Moore, premiered in 1956, and most recently produced in 2026, the popular one-act opera The Face on the Barroom Floor by Henry Mollicone, premiered in 1978 and the 2003 world premiere of Gabriel's Daughter, also composed by Henry Mollicone.
 The world premiere of Chinese opera, Poet Li Bai, commissioned by the Asian Performing Arts of Colorado, was presented in 2007.